-The Southern High School Student Council provides the main forum for discussing student concerns and ideas.
+The Southern High School Council of Student Leaders provides the main forum for discussing student concerns and ideas.
 We are dedicated to developing leadership skills and enhancing co-curricular life.
 In addition, students are given the opportunity to interact with faculty, staff, and administrators.
-The SVHS Student Council is responsible for representing and serving the needs of the student body.
+The SVHS Council of Student Leaders is responsible for representing and serving the needs of the student body.

-POWERSCHOOL PUBLIC PORTAL
+POWERSCHOOL STUDENT PORTAL